CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_lab2.md

-## Task 2: Simulate Phishing and Malware Attacks Using Attack Simulator
+# Lab 02: Simulate Phishing and Malware Attacks Using Attack Simulator

 In this task, you'll simulate phishing and malware attacks using Microsoft Defender's built-in **Attack Simulation Training**.
 These simulations help you evaluate user vulnerability and response to social engineering techniques.